vivien-walter/mllpa/docs/_pages/about_mllpa.md

 You can cite ML-LPA by citing the following article

+> Walter Vivien, Ruscher Celine, Benzerara Olivier and Thalmann Fabrice, MLLPA: A Machine Learning‐assisted Python module to study phase‐specific events in lipid membranes,
+J. Comp.
+Chem.
+(2021)

+Moreover, the authors kindly ask you to cite their initial work in which the method was initially published

 > Walter Vivien, Ruscher Celine, Benzerara Olivier, Marques Carlos M and Thalmann Fabrice, A machine learning study of the two states model for lipid bilayer phase transitions, Phys.
 Chem.
 Chem.
 Phys.
 (2020), **22**, 19147-19154